-Minnesota Nursing Home Wrongful Death Attorney Kenneth L. LaBore
+Minnesota Nursing Home Wrongful Death Attorney

 Wrongful Death Attorney Kenneth LaBore

 Nursing home abuse and neglect is a serious threat the safety and lives or our seniors.
-Minnesota Nursing Home Wrongful Death Attorney Kenneth L. LaBore has spent the majority of his career handling complex medical malpractice and wrongful death cases, primarily for the victims and family of residents of elder care and supervision facilities, such as nursing homes, assisted living facilities, memory care units, group homes and others.
+Minnesota Nursing Home Wrongful Death Attorney Kenneth L. LaBore has spent the majority of his career handling complex medical malpractice and wrongful death cases, primarily for the victims and family of residents of elder care and supervised facilities, such as nursing homes, assisted living facilities, memory care units, group homes and others.
 Most nursing home and elder neglect cases and deaths stem from an incident or event that could have been easily prevented with adequate numbers of qualified staff.

 Minnesota Nursing Home Wrongful Death Attorney Kenneth LaBore is familiar with Minnesota wrongful death law and can help your family get the maximum recovery.
 Equally important, he knows how to hold the facility accountable by seeking fundamental changes in the facility such as increased training, changes in policies and procedures, etc., to ensure a similar event does not happen to others.

 Minnesota law establishes that a cause of action arising out of an injury to the person dies with the person, except as provided by Minn.
 Stat. § 573.02 (1998), the wrongful death statute.
 Minn.
 Stat. § 573.01.
 The Minnesota cause of action for wrongful death is created by statute, since there is not cause of action for wrongful death at common law.
 See, Fussner v.
 Andert, 113 NW2d 355 (1962).
 The statute allows for a limited claim for the pecuniary loss resulting from the act of another, the statute does not provide for damages that are subjective such as emotional distress and pain and suffering.